muskanTaza/Dash.Readme-docs/docs/Collections/payment-methods-apac/india/copy-of-upi_inr-1.md

 ---
 # How it Works?

-- UPI enables seamless and instant fund transfers between two bank accounts using a virtual payment address (VPA), mobile number, or QR code.
+* UPI enables seamless and instant fund transfers between two bank accounts using a virtual payment address (VPA), mobile number, or QR code.
-- Users link their bank accounts to one or more UPI-enabled mobile applications (provided by banks or third-party providers like Google Pay, PhonePe, Paytm).
+* Users link their bank accounts to one or more UPI-enabled mobile applications (provided by banks or third-party providers like Google Pay, PhonePe, Paytm).
-- A user initiates a payment request through their UPI app by entering the recipient's VPA, mobile number (linked to a bank account via UPI), or by scanning a UPI QR code.
+* A user initiates a payment request through their UPI app by entering the recipient's VPA, mobile number (linked to a bank account via UPI), or by scanning a UPI QR code.
-- The payment is authenticated using a secure PIN (UPI PIN) set by the user for their linked bank account.
+* The payment is authenticated using a secure PIN (UPI PIN) set by the user for their linked bank account.
-- Once authenticated, the funds are instantly debited from the sender's account and credited to the recipient's account in real-time.
+* Once authenticated, the funds are instantly debited from the sender's account and credited to the recipient's account in real-time.

 # Payment Method type

 Users can use the below payment method type to create a transaction using UPI in the available geography:

-- India: `upi_inr`
+* India: `upi_inr_native`

 # Functionality